CHT2520-web-prog/intro-to-laravel/basic_CRUD_using_Laravel.md

   > What if I get a timeout error?
 Occasionally I have experienced Composer timing out when setting up a Laravel project.
 If this happens, change the timeout duration by entering the following command
   > `composer config --global process-timeout 2000`.
 Then try and create your project again.

+  > On XAMPP on a PC you might get an error about *The zip extension and unzip command are both missing*.
+To fix this:
+  >   - open your *php.ini* file.
+You can find this in the PHP folder on XAMPP.
+  >   - Find the line (ctrl+f) that looks like `;extension=zip`.
+  >   - This line is commented out.
+To uncomment it, delete the semi-colon at the start of this line.
+  >   - Save the file.
+  >   - Restart Apache and try again to create the Laravel project.

 - Once Composer has finished setting up your Laravel project, you can then close the shell window.

 - Open the Laravel project folder in VS Code.
 You should see lots of folders and files in the explorer panel (The top one should be _App_).